by Joseph C. Dean, P.E. and Paul Chang for the Director, Corrosion Policy & Oversight (D, CPO) [OUSD (AT&L)]

 This web page is intended to provide information and knowledge for planners, designers, constructors and maintainers in the best practices of corrosion prevention.
 It represents the results of an evaluation of corrosion control challenges and findings of a small, but representative sample size (30 installations) of DoD installations.

-This section of the CPC Source reflects the Best Practice findings of the FICE Study and responds to the Congress with "...cost efficient opportunities..."
+This section of the CPC Source reflects the Best Practice findings of the FICE Study and was provided as the response to the Congress summarizing cost efficient opportunities.

 The Facilities and Installation Corrosion Evaluation study team invited facilities and infrastructure professionals from 30 installations (included in the FICE study report) to share their best corrosion prevention and control practices.
 The list provided below is not endorsed by OSD or the Military Departments, but it is representative of ideas that have worked for individual installation F&I professionals.
 It is important to note that these best practices may not be consistent with current criteria.
 It is also important to note that these F&I professionals are doing the best job they can with extremely limited resources.
 The best practices are location specific and take into consideration environmental severity at that locale.

 The study team's findings are segregated into seven categories: Condition Assessment, Material Selection, Technology, Processes and Applications, Communications, Training, and Partnering, Policies, Criteria, and Guidance, and Acquisition.
 In many cases, these findings could easily be placed in multiple categories because they touch multiple areas.
 The FICE Study provides a complete reference for the Best Practices listed below.